 A newborn is at risk of developing a GBS infection if:

-- There is a fever of 100.4° Fahrenheit or 38° Celsius or higher while in labor; or
+• There is a fever of 100.4° Fahrenheit or 38° Celsius or higher during labor

 Older children and adults